March 01, 2022

 Requiring the customer to copy and paste their order tracking ID onto a separate page adds extra steps that not all customers are willing to take.

 More often than delivery companies would like to, customers simply forget about the tracking ID that was sent to them upon placement of the order.
 If you don’t specify a time window for the delivery to happen, customers are even more likely to miss the delivery and lower your delivery success rate.

 How do you make sure your delivery success rate is steadily increasing?
-Simple – you keep your customer in control of the delivery process by letting them track and trace their orders.
+Simple – you keep your customer in control of the delivery process by providing last mile delivery tracking.

 By clicking on the vehicle tracking link, customers see a new window in their browser that displays a map with the exact location of their driver.
-The same way they would trace an Uber, customers are able to see their package delivery in progress, which saves you hours of phone calls and ups the rate of successful deliveries.
+This kind of visual representation of delivery status is something customers are familiar with (tracking an Uber car).

-Having all of these details every step of the way – including on the live tracking page – is how your customers get full transparency and accountability that plays a big part in customer satisfaction.
+Having all of these details every step of the way – including on the last mile delivery tracking page – is how your customers get full transparency and accountability that plays a big part in customer satisfaction.